shuttle-hq/synth/docs/docs/content/string.md

 ## faker

-Synth has na internal fake data generator which will generate fake data for semantic types such as Names, Addresses etc.
+Synth has an internal fake data generator that will generate fake data for semantic types such as Names, Addresses, etc.

 #### Example